Cutleast/SSE-Auto-Translator/README.md

 ### 1. Install requirements

-1. Install Python 3.11 (Make sure that you add it to PATH!)
+1. Install Python 3.12 (Make sure that you add it to PATH!)
 2. Clone repository
 3. Open terminal in repository folder
 4. Create a virtual environment and activate it by running following command:
-   `python -m venv .venv`
+   `py -3.12 -m venv .venv`
 5. Type in following command to install all requirements:
    `pip install -r requirements.txt`

 ### 2. Execute from source

-1. Open terminal in src folder
+1. Open terminal in src folder (make sure to activate the venv with `.venv\scripts\activate`)
 2. Execute main file
-   `python app.py`
+   `python main.py`

 ### 3. Compile and build executable

 1. Run `build.bat` with activated virtual environment from the root folder of this repo.
-2. The executable and all dependencies are built in the main.dist-Folder.
+2. The executable and all dependencies are built in the SSE-AT-Folder and gets packed in a `SSE-AT v[version].zip`.

 ## 3. Beta-Testing